-- 5. An agreement to support the terms and conditions of employment will be consistent with the policy on COS Compensation in a form determined by the Board and will be executed by the Board Chair and the candidate accepting the position. - 6.
+- 4. An offer will be subject to submission of a declaration that the candidate has no conflict of interest consistent with hospital policy and in a form as required by the Board, and satisfactory results of a criminal reference check as determined in the sole discretion of the Board. - 5.
+An agreement to support the terms and conditions of employment will be consistent with the policy on COS Compensation in a form determined by the Board and will be executed by the Board Chair and the candidate accepting the position. - 6.
 In the event a new COS has not been appointed prior to the departure of the current COS, the Board will appoint an interim COS in accordance with policy statement 1 above.

-Refer to the By-Law (Article 23.4) for the role of the COS, and to the By-Law (Article 23.5) for the COS responsibilities and duties.
+Refer to the By-Law (Article 11.4) for the role of the COS, and to the By-Law (Article 11.5) for the COS responsibilities and duties.